MrKirilsReinke/8.-Memory-Game-No-frameworks/README.md

+# Quickstart
-# To start coding open your terminal and write
+Open your terminal and write
 ```
 npm i
 ```